Ohrbach's: Expansion to California

 The growth of the fashion industry in California encouraged the company's expansion to the state.
 The firm utilized the services of a buying office in Los Angeles as early as 1939, and by 1945 opened its own.
-In 1948, it leased three floors and the mezzanine in a wing of the Welton Becket– William Wurdeman designed Prudential Insurance Company building on Wilshire Boulevard’s Miracle Mile.
+In 1948, it leased three floors and the mezzanine in a wing of the Welton Becket–William Wurdeman designed Prudential Insurance Building (now known as Museum Square or the SAG-AFTRA Building) on Wilshire Boulevard’s Miracle Mile.

-The success of the Miracle Mile store led the firm in 1953 to open another branch in Downtown Los Angeles when it acquired the twelve-story Milliron's building at 5th and Broadway.
+The success of the Miracle Mile store led the firm to open another branch in Downtown Los Angeles when it acquired the twelve-story Milliron's building at 312 W. 5th St., corner of Broadway in August 1953.
+At the time, Broadway was approaching the end of its decades-long status as ground zero for mid- to upscale department store shopping for the Los Angeles metropolitan area, with the huge square-block flagship stores of Bullock's, The Broadway, May Co. and nearby, Robinson's, and suburban malls barely having launched.
+The store underwent a $1,000,000 remodel by Welton Becket, architect, and reopened in November 1953 as Ohrbach's-Downtown.
+Ohrbach's closed its branch and sold the building in 1959.
+The building still exists and consists of loft condominium (Shybary Grand Lofts, 312 W. Fifth St.) with retail on the ground floor.
 The success at this branch was short-lived.
 It first closed five floors as an economic move, and in 1959 closed the branch because of poor results.

+On November 3, 1962, it opened its third L.A.-area store in the Gateway Cities, at La Mirada Shopping Center, measuring 100000 sqft.

-In the 1960s, additional branches were opened in La Mirada Mall and in 1964 a 104000 sqft store in the San Fernando Valley's Panorama City Shopping Center (the building is now occupied by the Valley Indoor Swap Meet.
+In 1964, Ohrbach's opened a 104000 sqft store in the San Fernando Valley's Panorama City Shopping Center (the building is now occupied by the Valley Indoor Swap Meet.
 In 1965, the Miracle Mile store was relocated in the former Seibu Department Store at Wilshire and Fairfax Avenue.
 This is the current location of the Petersen Automotive Museum.

 Ohrbach's was an anchor of the Los Cerritos Center in Cerritos, in the 1970s.
 In the mid-1970s, the company opened another store in the Glendale Galleria in Glendale, California.
 The architecture of the Cerritos and Glendale store featured an unusual tile façade to identify Ohrbach's in these new large malls.